mmistakes/made-mistakes-jekyll/_source/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 ### Zoom

-The single most requested feature by fans and haters of Paper...
-Zoom.
+The single most requested feature by fans and haters of Paper… Zoom.
 I had drawn a couple hundred portraits just fine without zoom, but boy was I happy when FiftyThree finally added the feature.
 That said I did cheat a bit by using an accessibility feature in iOS[^ios-zoom] that lets you magnify the screen by tapping with 3 fingers.
 Not a true zoom, but it does have its place when you need to magnify an area --- the tools don't scale so it isn't that useful.

 ![Zoom tool screenshot]({{ site.url }}/images/paper-53-zoom-tool-eye.jpg)